West Semitic Syllabic and Consonantal Scripts

 between the neo-syllabary and the neo-consonantary.
 If these "neologies" are new to you, they have been explained at length in my examination of the various inscriptions from Lakish.
 In summary, West Semitic writing began with the proto-syllabary (the Byblos/Gubla logo-syllabary), out of which came the proto-consonantary (the long proto-alphabet), which was reduced to the neo-consonantarty (the short proto-alphabet), out of which another syllabic system emerged, the neo-syllabary; after that, the Phoenician alphabet (a short consonantary) held sway, and was remoulded into the Greco-Roman true alphabet, with letters representing the vowels.

 B for Ba`al is expected, and a house with an open door awaits us; the diagonal line has lost its ink, but it is discernible, and it constitutes an unusual Bet, being an inverted form of the B on Lakish bowl 08, but quite different from the type on Lakish bowl 05 (at the end of each line).
-Incidentally, all four of those Lakish texts exhibit a yod (or two), all basically the same, but different.
+Incidentally, all four of those Lakish texts exhibit a yod (or two), all basically the same (forearm and hand), but different.

 an exact counterpart of the B (well not exactly exact) is found on the